cristianoc/arc-agi-2-abstraction-dataset/tasks/2d0172a1/abstractions.md

 - **Minima segmentation grid** – derive interior size from non-min row/col segments and draw crossings; close but mis-sized for some cases.

 **Final refinement:** The template-based solver with the alternating-pattern continuation rule (see `arc2_samples/2d0172a1.py`).
 It exactly matches all train cases and produces consistent, small canonical outputs on test inputs.

+## DSL Structure
+- **Typed operations**
+  - `majorityColor : Grid -> Color` — detect the background colour via frequency.
+  - `selectAccent : Grid × Color -> Color` — choose the minority accent colour (preferring ones that touch the frame).
+  - `accentBoundingBox : Grid × Color -> Box` — compute the bounding box around the accent component.
+  - `chooseTemplate : Box -> TemplateId` — map the accent size/aspect to one of the pre-binned template shapes (5×5, 7×5, 5×7, 9×11, 11×9).
+  - `renderTemplate : TemplateId × Color × Color -> Grid` — instantiate the chosen template using background/accent colours.
+  - `extendRightMargin : Grid × Box -> Grid` — when the accent touches the left edge, append a right margin that continues alternating interior rows.
+- **Solver summary**: "Find the background and accent colours, crop the accent bounding box, pick the matching template from the size/aspect bins, render that template, and if the accent hugs the left edge extend the right margin while continuing the alternating pattern."